DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/React/description.md

 ...OPTION LIST...

 Bind these options to state props and set the props to change the edit state at runtime.
-In this demo, we bind the **editRowKey** and **changes** options and use the [onOptionChanged]() event handler to set the bound props.
+In this demo, we bind the **editRowKey** and **changes** options and use the corresponding **on_OptionName_Change** event handlers to set the bound props.

 **Utility Method**